briandrum/codes.forchagrin.com/_chapters/chapter-541-property-offenses.md

     6. _(6)_ Without privilege to do so, and with intent to impair the functioning of any computer, computer system, computer network, computer software, or computer program, all as defined in Ohio R.C.
-[2909.01][ORC Section 2909.01], knowingly do any of the following:
+[2909.01][ORC 2909.01], knowingly do any of the following:

         1. _(A)_ In any manner or by any means, including, but not limited to, computer hacking, alter, damage, destroy, or modify a computer, computer